guillaumesalagnac/latex-compile/README.md

 - sane defaults: dont hang when we should exit
 - high signal-to-noise ratio: don't be needlessly verbose
 - kiss: be readable and easy to extend by others (so far, single-file, 350 lines)

+## Installation

+- make sure python 2.7+ is installed
+- drop `latex-compile` somewhere in your path
+- profit

 ## Wishlist